xulihang/BasicCAT-website/download/index.md

 You can download them [here](https://github.com/xulihang/BasicCAT/releases/download/plugins/all_plugins.zip).

-Remember to put jar and xml files the plugins folder.
+Remember to put jar and xml files in the plugins folder.

 Currently available plugins: